putto11262002/expense-tracker/README.md

 ```
 terraform apply
 ```
-The command will return the web s3 bucket endpoint, `web_endpoint`, and the public DNS of the elastic IP associated with the EC2 instance, `api_endpoint`.
+The command will return the web S3 bucket endpoint, `web_endpoint`, and the public DNS of the API web service load balancer, `api_endpoint`.

 **Build And Upload the Web Application**

-To build the application be must supply the `VITE_API_BASE_URL`, which is the url that points to the web api service EC2 instance.
+To build the application be must supply the `VITE_API_BASE_URL`, which is the url that points to the web api service.

 Run the following command to build the web application static assets
 ```